lapets/course-scalable-data-science/run_sample_job.md

 Part 1:

-We will be using Github gists for writing code:
+We will be using Github gists for writing code.
+If you want to know more about how gists work, please go through the following tutorial: https://help.github.com/articles/about-gists/

 1. The first thing you should know is how to setup a github gist workflow.